ALA NIHO

 2021

-Ala Niho is a series of ten monoprints, each mounted on 10” x 10” birch plywood panels.
-The title, meaning “path of the tooth,” references the sharp, patterned edges of traditional shark tooth weapons and their deeper cultural symbolism within Hawaiian knowledge systems.
+Ala Niho is a series of ten monoprints, each mounted on 10” × 10” birch plywood panels.
+The title translates as “path of the tooth,” referencing the patterned edges of traditional shark tooth weapons and the deeper cultural meanings carried within Hawaiian knowledge systems.

 THE PROCESS